 Fortunately there are quite a few options available and each of them caters to a different type of traveler.
 Take a look at the list of the best Beijing travel guide books below to help you determine which is best for your needs.

 Lonely Planet Beijing Travel Guide

 Available both in print version and electronic version, Lonely Planet Beijing offers insights into suggested itineraries, traveling with kids, suggestions for night life, etc. Detailed historical context on each location of interest (of which there are many in Beijing) will help you appreciate what you’re seeing better than if you were to just visit by yourself.

 Here’s what you get with Lonely Planet Beijing:

 - 288 Detailed Pages: The guide is filled with maps, color photos, and more.

 - 3D Illustrations: Illustrations to help you better visualize the places you’ll visit.

 - City Walks: Curated walks to give you the best experience in Beijing (such as the Hutong Walk!)

 - Hidden Travel Gems: A look at those things you won’t see in other guide books.

 And like I said earlier, it’s convenient to just download it onto your tablet computer in just minutes.
 If you want to spend extended time in Beijing, you can’t go wrong with the Lonely Planet Beijing travel guide.

 I love DK’s travel guides because of their design.
 It is aesthetically pleasing and practically very easy to use.
 Their 3D illustrations are some of the best in the business and their maps are intuitive, even for the map-illiterate.

-Here’s what you get with DK’s Top 10 Beijing city guide:
+Here’s what you get with the DK Eyewitness: Beijing & Shanghai: